Oh recruiters, oh recruiters! Why oh why do you try to go off to your own little world?!?!

 The most offers I’ve ever had for someone at one time was four.
 Two is common and how it should be if you’re a great recruiter.

-What’s the most offers you’ve had for someone?
+What are the most offers you’ve had for someone?
 Comment below!

 Any battle stories?
 I had 3 out of 4 offers for someone and lost.
 That one still stings!